jeff-hykin/silver_spectacle/README.md

 There are many planned features.
 This library is under active development.
 However, the API is stable, and effectively all changes will only be adding tools to the toolbox.
 Some of the planned features are small:
   - adding a button for clearing the screen of existing graphs
   - an option to save/load all visual data to a file
-  - better interfaces for graphs that incrementally update
+  - better cardMakers for graphs that incrementally update
   - working with numpy/pytorch/tensorflow tensors without needing to convert

 Other features will be a major additions